webdriverio-boneyard/webdrivercss-adminpanel/README.md

 - **NodeJS and npm**
   For installing packages.
   Download and run the [NodeJS installer](https://nodejs.org/download/).
-- **Bower**
-  For installing client-side dependencies.
-  Run `npm install -g bower`.
 - **Ruby, Sass, and Compass**
   Needed for Compass extension to SASS, which provides CSS niceties.
   Install [Ruby](https://www.ruby-lang.org/en/documentation/installation/)
   and run `gem install compass`.

-> Note: Grunt will be installed locally with npm.
+> Note: Grunt & Bower will be installed locally with npm.
-  If you'd like to install Grunt globally, run `npm install -g grunt-cli`.
+  If you'd like to install Grunt or Bower globally, run `npm install -g grunt-cli` or `npm install -g bower`, respectively.

 ## Install